tikk3r/EveryStamp/README.md

         download            Download a cutout from a specified survey. plot                Plot a user-supplied FITS image.
-        cutout              Cut a user-supplied FITS image to size.
+        cutout              Cut a user-supplied FITS image to size. composite           Create composite images with more advanced blending modes.

 See the help of each sub command for a complete overview of available options.
 For more detailed examples, see the [documentation](https://tikk3r.github.io/EveryStamp/).